 Humana No Longer Available

-Humana, one of the nation's largest carriers, ceased offering temporary plans in 2014.
-Although they actively participate in offering some of the most affordable Exchange policy options, their focus has shifted to more permanent plans (both subsidized and unsubsidized.
-Their 6450 Dayton HMOx and 6450 Cincinnati/Northern KY HMOx contracts are two of the most affordable Marketplace plans offered in the Southwestern portion of the state.
+Humana, one of the nation's largest carriers, ceased offering temporary plans four years ago.
+Although they actively participate in offering some of the most affordable Senior and Group policy options, their focus has shifted away from private single and family plans for persons under age 65.
+Their 6450 Dayton HMOx and 6450 Cincinnati/Northern KY HMOx contracts were two of the most affordable Marketplace plans offered in the Southwestern portion of the state.

 Who Is HCC Life?